Educational Heart Failure Resources:

-Patient Assistance Programs / Opportunities:
+Patient Assistance Programs:

-Apply to the Patient Access Network (PAN) Foundation for Pan Foundation Patient Access Funds – For Medicare Patients being Treated for Heart Failure
+Patient Access Network (PAN) Foundation for Pan Foundation Patient Access Funds – For Medicare Patients being Treated for Heart Failure

 The Patient Access Network (PAN) Foundation has launched a new patient assistance fund for Medicare patients being treated for heart failure.
 Qualifying patients will be eligible to receive up to $1,500 per year to help cover the out-of-pocket costs associated with their prescribed heart failure medications.
 To qualify, patients must: